Naval Base Trinidad: History

 The second task after the port was built, was building a naval air station and a seaplane base at Carenage Bay.
 The Gulf of Paria was used for major fleet anchorage.
 Carenage Bay was also built up as a major port with the construction of a 500-by-50-foot tender pier.
 Both bays had major dredging projects done, so the port could support large ships.
 A 200 men team worked full-time on a malaria reduction project, due to the swamps in the area.
 Teteron Bay became a major navy depot.
 Seabees arrived at Trinidad on December 30, 1942.
 The Seabees of the 30th, 83rd and 11th Construction Battalion took over the operation and maintenance of the base from the civilian contractors.
 The US Army built two major airfields, Waller Field and Carlson Field.
 Both were also used by the Navy as bases for aircraft carrier fighter aircraft and transport services.
 Carlsen Field became a US Navy lighter-than-air base in the fall of 1943 when blimps were added to the patrol dues.
 The 80th Seabees built a large blimp hangar, a mooring post, and a helium purification plant to support the blimps.
 By May 1944 all major construction had been completed and the 11th Construction Battalion was released.
 The Bureau of Yards and Docks departed on June 30, 1943.

 Trinidad being a large base and training center did not close after the war, like many other bases.
 Troops departed in 1967, the base closed in 1977, and the lease of the land was given up by the US in 1988.
-Today the base headquarter is a hotel and convention center.
+Today the base headquarters are a hotel and convention center.

 During that period, many calypsos made reference to the American presence in Trinidad.